New Statesman Media Group

 What types of pitches are you looking for?

-City Monitor publishes original articles reported and written by journalists as well as commentary written by practitioners in the fields we cover: urban policy, planning, transportation and the environment.
+City Monitor publishes original articles reported and written by on-staff journalists as well as commentary written by practitioners in the fields we cover: urban policy, planning, transportation and the environment.
 We’re interested in stories that will appeal to an international audience of city leaders.
+We are also keen to hear from academics, charities and think tanks working in urban policy – so if you have interesting research for coverage or want to write an opinion piece, get in touch.

 Most of all, we are looking for great writing that explains and analyses the challenges facing cities today – ranging from income inequality and the climate crisis to housing affordability and the lack of equitable public transportation.
 We’d like to hear about ideas, policies and solutions that address those challenges, and we seek contributors committed to the extensive reporting required to explore these complex issues.